Your new design will be uploaded in:

 Download our latest attendance letter below:

-Why is regular school attendance so important?
+Why school attendance is important

 Coombe Road Primary School works closely with children and parents in connection with attendance so that each child can achieve their full potential.
 By law, all children of compulsory school age (five to sixteen) must receive a suitable full-time education.
 Once your child is registered at school, you are legally responsible for making sure that they attend regularly and on time.
 If your child fails to do so, you risk getting a penalty notice or being prosecuted.
 You should also consider the negative impact upon the following:

-• their learning
+• their learning;

-• their friendships
+• their friendships; and

-• their self-esteem and confidence
+• their self-esteem and confidence.

 95% attendance may sound good, but means that your child misses:

-• one half day each fortnight
+• one half day each fortnight;

-• two weeks every school year
+• two weeks every school year; and

-• over three-quarters of a school year in a school career
+• over three-quarters of a school year in a school career.

 Holiday in Term Time